 - HCV tenant-based program

 - HCV project-based assistance

 - Other programs administered by HACCC (such as state housing programs)

+- HCV tenant-based program

 Emergency transfers will not take priority over waiting list admissions for these types of assistance.
 At your request, HACCC will refer you to organizations that may be able to further assist you.